 We welcome your submission to the journal.
 Before sending in a manuscript, please view the Range and Scope page of this site to be sure the topic is suitable for consideration.
 Also, authors should carefully read the formatting and procedural guidelines in the following documents and refer to the sample article for a model of what is generally expected in terms of formatting.

-If you have any questions regarding manuscript preparation or submission, please contact firstname.lastname@example.org.
+If you have any questions regarding manuscript submission, please contact firstname.lastname@example.org.

 Online access to journal tables of contents and abstract pages is available to all.
 Subscribers have access to complete content for all current and past articles and special issues.